About Kele Fleming

 Songs from the Tinforest (2004) - dual media project, printed book of poetry and CD

-kele fleming is reissuing four Hazel Motes releases for free, on Bandcamp, starting Friday, January 11th, 2019.
+Kele Fleming is reissuing four Hazel Motes releases as free downloads on Bandcamp, starting, January 11th, 2019

 20th Century Monologue (1995)

 Played sold out show with Jane Siberry at The Wise Hall April, 2019

 no static enters CiTR charts at number one April, 2018